 Pot hardy spring bulbs (crocus, daffodil, hyacinth,and tulip) and place in a cold frame or cool garage (40 degrees) or sink into the ground and mulch.
 Keep evenly moist.

 Update garden records, noting successes and failures, gaps in planting, future planting and landscape changes.

 Water all landscape plants well and mulch before the winter cold sets in.

-Spray evergreens with Wilt Pruf for protection against wind and cold weather.
+Spray evergreens with Wilt Pruf or wrap with burlap for protection against wind and cold weather.